Phlebotomy Technician Application Process

 Alternative Entry (not for credit)

-- IMPORTANT: Whether you register for credit or through continuing education, the admission and course requirements are identical.
-You must complete the online information session and submit the “Completion Survey” to be considered for admission into the Phlebotomy Technician Program.
+- IMPORTANT: Whether you register for credit or through continuing education, the admission and clinical requirements are identical.
+You must complete the online information session and submit the “Verification Post Test” as part of the Phlebotomy Technician Program application.

 Search the Health Sciences Website